 Entitlement grant resources totaling \$415,877 are anticipated for the 2017 program year to provide decent housing, suitable living environments, and expanded economic opportunities.
 Commerce City seeks to use its CDBG Program funds to serve the needs of low- to moderate-income persons and households in partnership with capable agencies to include public and private partners, developers, financial lending institutions, and nonprofits.
-Below is a description of the anticipated fundallocation for the current program y ding foi ear. the CDBG Programs based on the
+Below is a description of the anticipated funding for the CDBG Programs based on the allocation for the current program year.